twakjira/HAI-CONCise-UHPC/README.md

 - After generating the stress-strain curve, you can export the predicted data to an Excel file for further analysis.

-- Click the "Export to Excel" button, and a file dialog will appear to choose the destination and filename for the Excel file.
+- Execute the notebook cell that corresponds to the "Export to Excel" operation, and a file dialog will appear to choose the destination and filename for the Excel file.

 ## Citing